The Bronze Horseman

 You want historical romance with real stakes.
 War, occupation, survival, political danger.
 Settings where falling in love is complicated by forces far bigger than the characters, where the relationship exists despite impossible odds.

-You're drawn to forbidden love with external obstacles.
-Not just internal angst or family disapproval, but structural, historical, life-and-death reasons why being together is dangerous.
-Relationships that require courage, sacrifice, and defiance.
+You're drawn to forbidden love with structural, historical, life-and-death obstacles—the kind that go deeper than internal angst or family disapproval.
+Relationships that require courage, sacrifice, and defiance to exist at all.

 What you're craving is epic scope.
 Romance that spans years and continents, that survives separation and catastrophe, that feels fated and hard-won.
 Love stories where the happily ever after is earned through real suffering and impossible choices.